 From (\ref{eqn:genF}) we see that the classical part of the prepotential $\mathcal{F}_{\mathrm{class}}=w_1 \ln(q_0)$\footnote{We denote the bare coupling constant by $q_0$ to be consistent with \cite{BykovSysoeva}.
 In our notation $q=(-1)^N q_0$.} is given by setting

 Let us now compute the full coupling matrix.
-It is convenient to start from (\ref{eqn:FviaV}) where the linear and quadratic parts are separated.
+It is convenient to start from (\ref{eqn:FviaV}), where the linear and quadratic parts are separated.
 We have

-This is the most general form of the coupling matrix not violating the residual Weyl symmetry.
+This is the most general form of the coupling matrix, not violating the residual Weyl symmetry.
 Note that it depends on $\lfloor\frac{N}{2}\rfloor$ independent coefficients as expected.
-Only one of them, $\tau^1_{\mathrm{IR}}$, can be seen in the large $w_{N-1}$ asymptotic, while the others contribute to the next orders only.
-In the cases $N=2,3,4,5,6,7$ this decomposition coincides with the one presented in \cite{Lerda}.
-We note that there the basis of coupling matrices was built using an explicit, but yet non-trivial algorithm starting from the one-loop coupling matrix and then appealing to the fact that each coupling constant transforms independently under the $S$-duality group.
-Instead, we have found a simple explicit expression for any rank $N$ based on symmetry and dimension principles only.
+Only one of them, $\tau^{(1)}$, can be seen in the large $w_{N-1}$ asymptotic, while the others contribute to the next orders only.
+In the cases $N=2,3,4,5,6,7$, this decomposition coincides with the one presented in \cite{Lerda}.
+We note that in the cited work the basis of coupling matrices was built using an explicit, yet nontrivial algorithm starting with the one-loop coupling matrix.
+Instead, we have found a simple explicit expression for any rank $N$ based on symmetry and dimensional principles only.